The Port States & Roles of Spanning Tree Protocol (STP and RSTP)

 In a redundant network, the Switch starts in Blocking mode.
 Blocking mode blocks connection paths that will form a loop.
 Also, they do not send Data-Link Frames (Layer 2 Frames).
 It just listens to what’s on the network.
 It then receives and analyzes the BPDUs.

-The Blocking mode of the Switch stops loops in the network when the STP Convergence process is happening.
+The blocking mode of the switch stops loops in the network when the STP convergence process happens.
 So, when the device starts up, the first 20 seconds are in Blocking mode.
-But you can check and adjust this time, called the “max-age timer,” on the device.
+But you can check and adjust this time, which is called the “max-age timer,” on the device.
 Also, the Blocking Mode shows a solid orange color to let you know.

 In short, when a switch is in blocking mode: